daniegarcia254/DownTorrent/README.md

 #  DownTorrent
 _**DownTorrent**_ is a webapp that simplifies and unifies the process of download a torrent.
 In the same app you can:
-* Search for a torrent in The Pirate Bay
+* Search for a torrent in Rarbg.to
 * Download and manage (delete, pause, resume) the torrent as well as watch the download progress
 * Scan the downloaded torrents with an antivirus if you want to make sure it is free of viruses
 * Upload the torrents to a S3 bucket, and download them anytime you want